ajitagupta/core-java-mini-projects/README.md

 `Book.java` is the corresponding assignment.

-Here, we create a `Book` class, which asks the user for three inputs: `book name, author name, publish status`, and then prints those values sequentially.
+Here, we create a `Book` class, which asks the user for three inputs: `book name, author name, publish status`, and then prints those values sequentially to the console.

 ## 2. asdf